-Julian Jaynes gives a radical answer to these questions: until a few thousand years ago human beings did not ‘view themselves’.
-They did not have the ability: they had no introspection and no concept of ‘self’ that they could think about.
+Julian Jaynes proposes a radical answer to these questions: until a few thousand years ago human beings did not ‘view themselves’.
+They did not have the ability: they had no introspection and no concept of ‘self’ that they could reflect upon.
 In other words: they had no subjective consciousness.
-Jaynes calls their mental life the bicameral mind.
-That is to say, the mind with two chambers, the mind that is divided in a god part and a human part.
+Jaynes calls their mental world the bicameral mind.
+It is a mind with two chambers, the mind that is divided in a god part and a human part.
 The human part heard voices and experienced these as coming from gods.
 These gods were no judging, moral or transcendent gods, but were more like each person's personal problem solvers.
 They were hallucinated voices that provided the answers when a person entered a stressful situation which couldn't be solved by routine.

-To avoid misunderstandings: the people with a bicameral mind were not at all barbarians who waved their bludgeons and uttered monosyllabic sounds.
+To avoid misunderstandings: the people with a bicameral mind were no barbarians who waved their bludgeons and uttered monosyllabic sounds.
 They had a fully developed language.
 But language alone is not enough for consciousness, according to Jaynes.
 The pivotal question is which concepts are available in a language.
-Consciousness in Jaynes’s definition is a box of conceptual tools that are not ‘included with the hardware’.
-It is a package of ‘software’ that had to be invented, similar like tools such as the wheel.
-The most important transition phase towards this new mentality was between 1000 and 500 B.C., an era from which textual sources are available: the most telling ones are the Iliad, the Odyssey and of course the Bible.
+Consciousness, in Jaynes’s definition, is a box of conceptual tools that are not ‘included with the hardware’.
+It is a package of ‘software’ that had to be invented, like tools such as the wheel.
+The most important transitional phase towards this new mentality occurred between 1000 and 500 B.C., an era from which textual sources are available: the most telling ones are the Iliad, the Odyssey and of course the Bible.

 Jaynes's definition of consciousness

 It is important to notice how Jaynes defines consciousness.
-For him it is not related to perception or sensation.
-This means that many common connotations of the word are set aside.
+It has nothing to do with perception or sensation.
+This means that many common connotations of the word are excluded.
 For example, the ‘conscious experience’ of a bright color red, or a sharp pain.
 These examples of subjective experience, that fascinating aspect of our mental life, is not what Jaynes wants to explain.
-However fascinated he may be by the question ‘where the color red is’ when we watch the setting sun – nothing but gray matter in our heads, after all – he is searching for a different holy grail: how is it possible that we can pose these kinds of questions at all?
+However fascinated he may be by the question ‘where the color red is’ when we watch the setting sun – nothing but gray matter in our heads, after all – he is searching for another holy grail: how is it possible that we can pose these kinds of questions at all?
 Our puzzlement about our experience of the setting sun presupposes an advanced way of looking at ourselves, an advanced, reflective theory of mind.
 How did that ability evolve?

 Where does this ability originate from?
 Jaynes:

 What does this mean: 'metaphors or analogs of behavior in the real world'?
-It means that the language in which we reason consciously is built up out of metaphor.
+It means that the language in which we reason is built from metaphor.
 Take the concept of memory.
-We imagine memory somewhat like a container which can hold mental stuff, which can become full, in which one is poking in vain on occasions.
-Such a container does not really exist, but it is a useful way to rationalize an aspect of our behavior.
+We imagine memory somewhat like a container which can hold mental stuff, which can become full, in which one sometimes pokes in vain.
+Such a container does not really exist, but it is a useful way to visualize an aspect of our behavior.

 In a sense, our entire mental vocabulary is figurative or metaphorical.
 Even the way in which we imagine time is metaphorical: a spatial extendedness.
-We place events on a time line, on which left and right are analogue to before and after.
-In this way a coherent story about the ‘self’ can be told, that wonderful fiction.
+We place events on a timeline, on which left and right are analogue to before and after.
+Thus, a coherent story about the ‘self’ can be told, that wonderful fiction.
 No easy accomplishment!
 It must have been a long road for humandkind to invent it.

 The bicameral mind of the Iliad

-How did the world look like before consciousness came into being?
-Jaynes looks for answers in the Greek epic the Iliad (eighth century BC).
-This book was written in an era in which the bicameral mind was already breaking down, but was still operational to an important degree.
+What did the world look like before consciousness came into being?
+Jaynes searches for answers in the Greek epic the Iliad (eighth century BC).
+This work of literature was created in an era in which the bicameral mind was already breaking down, but was still operational to an important degree.

 The remarkable thing about the heroes of the Iliad is that they don’t show initiative and do not reason about their behavior.
 Everything is given to them by their gods.
 These tell or instruct their fellow humans something, and man acts accordingly.
 The gods are in charge and man can only be his puppet.
 Jaynes:

 The ever present involvement of gods is regarded by many historians as only a poetic device, a playful way of the writer(s) of the Iliad to enliven the deeds of the protagonists.
-Jaynes, on the contrary, argues that the gods should not be taken as a literary trick.
+Jaynes, however, argues that the gods should not be taken as a literary trick.
 Instead, their presence in literature is a faithful reflection of their omnipresence in everyday experience.

 The gods are, as mentioned before, no judging, moral gods, but were perceived more like authorative personal problem solvers of each man.
 In disturbing or very novel situations man hears – hallucinates even – what he has to do.
 According to Jaynes, in a similar fashion as schizophrenes still hear voices that tell them what to do.